 If it’s used correctly, data mining combined with the right data warehouse can give you a phenomenal advantage over competitors.

 The right data warehouse starts with Panoply.
-Panoply is an autonomous data warehouse build for analytics professionals by analytics professional.
+Panoply is an autonomous data warehouse built for analytics professionals by analytics professional.